 There is rain here and there, but definitely not as much as there was in January.

-On another note, the khamsin (a dry sandy wind) arrives.
-The air is hazy because of the dust being everywhere and it is practically impossible to see the bay.
-On days with khamsin, I personally prefer to stay inside because the dust bothers my eyes (they get very tired, red, and irritated)
+Khamsin (a dry sandy wind) also arrives.
+The air is hazy because of the dust everywhere and it is practically impossible to see the bay.
+On days with khamsin, you may wish to stay inside to avoid getting irritating eyes, congestion, or headaches.

 MARCH (15°C – 30°C)